no-garlic/lyrical/README.md

  - Improve the summarisation, and the follow up prompts need to be very specific about the format and details because they can be summarised away.
  - Update default page upon login
  - Update modals to look consistent
+ - Remove all the exception handling and do it better

 ### Bugs & Polish: